marcelm/cutadapt/doc/guide.rst

 | ``--max-n``                | one of the reads contains too many ``N`` bases | both reads contain too many ``N`` bases |
 +----------------------------+------------------------------------------------+-----------------------------------------+

+There is currently no way to change the pair-filter mode for each filter individually.

 .. note::

     As an exception, when you specify adapters *only* for R1 (``-a``/``-g``/``-b``) or *only* for